Updated April 12, 2025

 The Value of Penetration Testing

-Penetration testing does require an investment of budget and time.
+Penetration testing requires an investment in budget and time.
 However, it can deliver valuable results that keep you breach-free and compliant.
 You’ll be able to determine what security risks are most glaring.
-Since you have information regarding actual security threats, your organization can be more proactive about cybersecurity.
+Your organization can be more proactive about cybersecurity since you have information regarding actual security threats.
 Focusing on prevention is just as important as responding.

 A penetration test also delivers insights into how your existing security protocols are working.
 It’s a new level of visibility into your digital environment.
 It’s an unbiased view of your security posture.